lsgrep/chronon-knowledge-graph/12_sawtooth_complete_picture.md

 The SawtoothAggregator achieves its magic through:

 1. **Multi-granularity Hops**: Different time resolutions for different data ages
+   - Coarse (daily) for old data at window start (tail)
+   - Fine (5-min) for recent data near window end (head)
-2. **Tail Hops**: Precise window boundary handling
+2. **Tail Hops**: Precise window START boundary handling
+   - Fine-grained hops stored for the beginning of the window
+   - Enables exact alignment despite coarse hop boundaries
 3. **Batch-Streaming Hybrid**: Spark for batch hops, Flink for real-time head
 4. **Smart Caching**: Reuse hops across queries as the window slides
-5. **Graduated Precision**: Maximum precision where it matters (recent data)
+5. **Graduated Precision**: Maximum precision where it matters (recent data at window head)

 This design enables Chronon to serve 7-day aggregations with:
 - **Sub-10ms latency** (vs seconds for full computation)
-- **Real-time accuracy** (sub-second freshness)
+- **Real-time accuracy** (sub-second freshness at window head)
-- **Exact window boundaries** (via tail hops)
+- **Exact window boundaries** (tail hops handle window start precision)
 - **Massive scale** (millions of entities, billions of events)
 - **Cost efficiency** (1000x fewer operations)

-The "sawtooth" pattern is the visual manifestation of this optimization - a small price in tail precision for massive gains in performance and real-time accuracy, while tail hops ensure we maintain exact window boundaries despite the hop-based architecture.
+The "sawtooth" pattern is the visual manifestation of this optimization - a small price in window start precision (mitigated by tail hops) for massive gains in performance and real-time accuracy at the window head.